Luke Perry Has Died Following Massive Stroke

 Perry worked consistently after the end of Beverly Hills, 90210, with roles on shows like Oz, John From Cincinnati, and Body of Proof.

 Riverdale introduced Perry to a new generation.
-His character, Fred, is the moral center of the show.
+His character, Fred, is the moral centre of the show.

 Offscreen, Perry would often share sage wisdom with the younger cast.
 After Apa received negative comments online, he went to Perry for advice.